 The principle of accuracy requires that personal data is accurate, and where necessary kept up to date.
 This principle, as with all of the others, is not restricted to particular technological implementations and applies equally to processing activities which include blockchain.
 Due to the limited margins for intervention once data has been submitted to a blockchain, a heavy emphasis should be put on the preliminary phases of the processing and controllers should pay the utmost care during the initial selection of data to ensure accuracy, this forms part of the governance.
 Due to the rigidity of the blockchain, the accuracy question can also be seen as a data minimisation question about the risks for data subjects stemming from out-of-date data still existing on the blockchain.

-Personal data must be erased once the purposes of the processing has been achieved and any regulatory periods for retention have expired in order to conform to the principle of storage limitation.
+Personal data must be erased once the purposes of the processing have been achieved and any regulatory periods for retention have expired in order to conform to the principle of storage limitation.
 Data deletion at the individual level in a blockchain can be challenging and requires ad-hoc engineered architectures.
 When deletion has not been taken into account by design, this may require deleting the whole blockchain.
 If the combination of on-chain and off-chain data compliance with data protection has been taken into account by design, it may be possible to prevent the future identification of a data subject through erasure of off-chain data, depending on the exact method chosen and the specific facts in question.
 Whichever approach to storage limitation is chosen, it must be effective.
 Where this would require the deletion of part of the blockchain, including the deletion of any copies held by nodes or other parties, controllers should ensure that sufficient technical and organisational measures are in place for doing so.

-If the future identification of a data subject is to be prevented, it should be possible to prevent the linking, with means reasonably likely to be used, of an existing transaction involving a particular data subject with a future transaction involving that same person.
-It might be possible, depending on the type of blockchain and the way transactions are recorded, to modify off-chain data so that the data subjects involved in the transaction are no longer identifiable with reference to data remaining on the chain.
-Such modification will likely preclude any use of the data stored on the chain for the original specified purposes beyond the maintenance of the block chain structure.
+To prevent future identification of a data subject, any linking, with means reasonably likely to be used, between an existing transaction involving a particular data subject and a future transaction involving that same person should be prevented .
+Depending on the type of blockchain and the way transactions are recorded, it might be possible to modify off-chain data so that the data subjects involved in the transaction are no longer identifiable with reference to data remaining on the chain.
+Such modification will likely preclude any use of the data stored on the chain for the original specified purposes, beyond the maintenance of the block chain structure.
 This means that the “anonymised transaction” would have lost all its semantics, but still exists to allow the verification of integrity for other, remaining transactions.

 A core essence of a blockchain is disintermediation, which is achieved by broadcasting every internal transaction and allowing many-to-many cross checks.
 Therefore, confidentiality of metadata depends on the type of blockchain chosen (e.g. public vs permissioned).
 The focus should be on confining the processing of broadcasted information only to the relevant blockchain actors and preventing it from being unduly processed by any other non-blockchain-related parties.
 The content confidentiality would rely on the mechanisms used (encryption, commitment, etc.) and on classical measures assuring the security of any off-chain data.